 Virtual sensors are made for measuring values, which can only be measured extremely hard, very expensively or even impossibly by conventional physical sensors.
-For this purpose mathematical models and software functions are used to calculate the desired values from more simple and cheap available sensor signals.
+For this purpose mathematical models and software functions are used to calculate the desired values from more simple and cheaper available sensor signals.

 - Machine learning techniques are well-suited to develop and calibrate virtual sensors because they can train the desired functionality easily and efficiently.

-- Corresponding Data Mining methods capable of automated and efficient identification of the best basic sensors and information for the virtual sensors.
+- Corresponding Data Mining methods capable of automated and efficient identification of the best possible basic sensors and information for the virtual sensors.

 - Stochastic simulation is used amongst others for the generation of the necessary data for the effective development and validation of the virtual sensors.

 Applications & References

 - the estimation/prediction of collision probabilities, risks, criticalities and situation dangers in vehicle safety systems,

 - the estimation/prediction of capacity reserves and congestion risks in traffic depending on the current situation and boundary conditions,

 - the estimation of damage or failure probabilities for predictive maintenance and failure prediction,